Metnova 500/1000 SR

 Other precautions:

-All patients should continue their diet with a regular distribution of
+All patients should continue their diet with a regular distribution of carbohydrate intake during the day.
+Overweight patients should continue their energy-restricted diet.

-The usual laboratory tests for diabetes monitoring should be
+The usual laboratory tests for diabetes monitoring should be performed regularly.

 Adverse effects:

-in nature and severity to that reported in patients treated with
+In post marketing data and in controlled clinical studies, adverse event reporting in patients treated with Metformin SR was similar in nature and severity to that reported in patients treated with

 Metformin immediate release.

-are nausea, vomiting, diarrhoea, abdominal pain and loss of
+During treatment initiation, the most common adverse reactions are nausea, vomiting, diarrhoea, abdominal pain and loss of appetite, which resolve spontaneously in most cases.

 Frequencies are defined as follows: